afpineda/NuS-NimBLE-Serial/README.md

     // Retrieve a pointer to received data and its size NimBLEAttValue val = pCharacteristic->getValue();
     const uint8_t *receivedData = val.data();
-    suze_t receivedDataSize = val.size();
+    size_t receivedDataSize = val.size();

     // Custom processing here
     ...
 }
 ```

-Since just one object can use the Noridic UART Service, you should also implement a
+Since just one object can use the Nordic UART Service, you should also implement a
 [singleton pattern](https://www.geeksforgeeks.org/implementation-of-singleton-class-in-cpp/).